mohelt/Data-Structures/README.md

-# datastructures21
-Base Repo for COMP20280
+# Upstream Repo for COMP20280

+This repo contains the starter code for the Data Structures repository.

+This repo will be updated during the semester.